Generic Name: buprenorphine (oral/buccal) (BUE pre NOR feen (OR al / BUK al))

 Buprenorphine oral (buccal, placed between the gum and cheek) is for around-the-clock treatment of moderate to severe chronic pain that is not controlled by other medicines.
 This medicine is not for use on an as-needed basis for occasional pain.

 Buprenorphine may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you have used another narcotic drug within the past 4 hours, if you are allergic to buprenorphine, or if you have:
+You should not use buprenorphine if you are allergic to it, or if you have:

 severe asthma or trouble breathing; or

 Tell your doctor if you have ever had:

 any type of breathing problem or lung disease;